Sundsvallskommun/api-service-invoice-sender/README.md

    docker-compose up
    ```

    Place the .7z-files in the Kivra folder here: `src/test/resources/share/Kivra`.
-This will make the files available for the samba container.
+This will make the files available for the service via the samba container.

 ## Dependencies